 Where can I see your jewellery in person?

-A small selection of my pieces are available for sale locally at Marigold Market in Lancaster, Ontario and The Glengarry Market in Alexandria, Ontario.
+A large selection of my pieces are available locally at The Glengarry Market in Alexandria, Ontario.
 My pieces are also available during shows and events, which can be viewed here.
 You can also set up an appointment to shop in studio by sending me an email.
 If you are interested in having me attend your event or corporate function as a vendor, please send me an email.

 Which chain length do I order?

 This is personal preference.
 Please see this infographic to help you decide.
 Most of my ready to ship necklaces are available in 16 and 18 inches.
 If you would like a style of necklace in a different length, please send me an email for availability.
 Please keep in mind that necklace lengths look and feel different depending on a person’s overall height and body size.
 As a woman of size myself, I am always happy to work with a client to determine the ideal length of necklace to suit their body type.

 What is my ring size?

 In studio, we can measure your finger and/or personal rings to see what fits you best.
 Ring size can vary based on the seasons, individual finger characteristics, as well as the width and style of the ring in question.
 You can also purchase a low cost, reusable plastic ring sizer from my Etsy shop here.

 Can any ring be ordered in a different size?